 - Delayed eruption of the permanent teeth

-Treatment for CCD will often require coordination between oral and maxillofacial surgeons, orthodontists and prosthodontists, as well as the family dentist.
-The earlier that the condition is recognized and can be properly treated, the better the chances are for a favorable outcome for the patient, according to the International Journal of Dentistry review.
+Treatment for CCD will often require coordination between oral and maxillofacial surgeons, orthodontists, and prosthodontists, as well as your family dentist.
+The earlier the condition is recognized and properly treated, the better the chances are for a patient's favorable outcome.

-The European Journal of Oral Sciences article explains that, depending on the dental issues present, a team of dental professionals might recommend extracting the remaining primary teeth or extra teeth or removing the bone covering the permanent teeth to allow them to erupt.
-Orthodontic treatment must also be carefully coordinated to ensure that the teeth will be aligned and fit together properly.
-Additionally, a prosthodontist or general dentist may need to be involved to plan for the replacement of any missing teeth, notes the International Journal of Dentistry review.
+Further, depending on the dental issues present, a team of dental professionals might recommend extracting the remaining primary teeth or extra teeth or removing the bone covering the permanent teeth to allow them to erupt.
+It’s essential to carefully coordinate the patient’s orthodontic treatment to ensure that the teeth will be aligned and fit together correctly.
+Additionally, a prosthodontist or general dentist may need to help plan to replace any missing teeth.

 While CCD can present several dental challenges, rest assured that your child's team of medical and dental professionals can design a treatment plan to help keep your child and their smile healthy.
-Regardless of any dental abnormalities, it's always important to stick to a strong oral care routine, which includes twice-daily teeth brushing and flossing at least once a day.
+Regardless of any dental abnormalities, it's always important to stick to a healthy and consistent oral care routine, including twice-daily teeth brushing and cleaning between the teeth with interdental brushes, floss, or water flossers at least once a day.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.